The Curriculum Intent at St Gregory's

 We believe that this powerful combination will enable our children to perform well at end points in their relevant stages of education (for example at the end of EYFS, Key Stage 1 and Key Stage 2), as well as allowing them to enjoy successfully playing their part in helping to make our wonderful world an even better place and make ‘Thy Kingdom come’.

 Careful mapping of the National Curriculum during a recent process of curriculum review, monitored closely by our curriculum and subject area leaders, has ensured our new curriculum is sequenced so as to enable current learning to be founded upon prior development of relevant knowledge, skills and understanding.
 We have also built into our curriculum a wide variety of ways to help make our children’s experiences meaningful, motivating and memorable, not least in the way we aim to apply our English and Maths skills across the curriculum to provide relevant opportunities to demonstrate thorough understanding in a variety of contexts.

 Informed by the voices of those across our school community, our curriculum has been designed to reflect the needs of the children at our particular school.
 We also aim to utilise our links within the community to provide the very best ‘linked-up’, relevant learning experiences for all our children (for example visits from local Imams during Friendship Week or local Councillors during School Council Elections).
-Currently, we are especially focusing on developing early communication skills and vocabulary acquisition (particularly for our children for whom English is an additional language), as well as striving to provide a wider variety of life experiences – key factors to help our children further flourish (for example, through Forest Schools, our 'Passport of Experiences' and increased Extra-Curricular Activities such as clubs and trips).
+Currently, we are especially focusing on developing the core skills of Literacy (especially for our children for whom English is an additional language and those in receipt of the Pupil Premium Funding), as well as striving to provide a wider variety of life experiences – key factors to help our children further flourish (for example, through increased Extra-Curricular Activities such as clubs and trips, as well as further-developing the Cultural Capital Provision embedded across our school).
 In the same way, our Reading Policy is firmly focused on enabling all our children to develop their reading ability in age-appropriate ways – an essential factor in ensuring success across the curriculum.